 Q: How many people died in the Empire State Building crash?
 A: A total of 14 people died in the crash: 11 on the 79th floor of the Empire State Building, and all three crew members aboard the B-25 bomber.

 Q: Was the Empire State Building in danger of collapsing after the crash?
 A: No, the Empire State Building was not in danger of collapsing.
-The building's robust design and steel frame absorbed much of the impact, limiting the extent of the structural damage.
+The building's dependable design and steel frame absorbed much of the impact, limiting the extent of the structural damage.

 Q: What changes were made to aviation safety regulations after the Empire State Building crash?
 A: The crash led to improvements in air traffic control systems, more stringent protocols for flying in adverse weather conditions, and advancements in radar technology and instrument landing systems (ILS).